Digilent/Arty-Z7-10-hdmi-in/README.md

 | 7         | Invert and store the current video frame into the next video frame buffer and display it.                                |
 | 8         | Scale the current video frame to the display resolution, store it into the next video frame buffer, and then display it. |

+**Note**: Despite appearing in the list of available resolutions, 1920x1080@60Hz is not supported.

 Requirements
 ------------